Building the AI-First Bank: A Strategic Guide

 The fastest way to see results: wrap AI agents around existing processes without requiring a complete technology overhaul.
 Rather than replacing legacy infrastructure, banks add an intelligent layer on top of current workflows.

 Consider treasury operations.
-Most banks already use robotic process automation (RPA) for routine cash sweeps and balance reconciliation.
-A smart overlay elevates this foundation with an AI agent that makes real-time decisions on liquidity optimization, pricing, and hedging based on market conditions.
+Many banks already use robotic process automation (RPA) for routine cash sweeps and balance reconciliation.
+A smart overlay builds on this foundation by introducing AI agents that analyze market conditions and generate real-time recommendations for liquidity optimization, pricing, and hedging—within defined risk limits and approval controls.

 Pathway 2: Agentic by Design

 Some processes can’t be optimized by overlaying intelligence—they need to be rebuilt from the ground up.
-The agentic by design approach creates new, purpose-built autonomous applications specifically tailored for each banking function.
+The agentic by design approach creates new, purpose-built autonomous applications tailored to specific banking functions.
+These agents operate alongside existing workflows, augmenting them without replacing the end-to-end process.

 Think of it like microservices.
 Instead of one monolithic system, banks develop smaller, specialized agentic services that handle specific functions yet integrate smoothly into the broader infrastructure.
 For example, rather than retrofitting a 30-year-old loan origination system, a bank might build a new autonomous credit decisioning service that coordinates multiple agents: one for document verification, another for creditworthiness analysis, and a third for regulatory compliance checks.